 The Bluegrass Greensource Energy Audit Kits are designed to guide you through the first steps of making your home more energy efficient.
-By taking steps to a more energy efficient home, you will be on the way to lightening the burden of your utility costs while also reducing the environmental impact of your household.
+By making your home more energy efficient, you will be on the way to reducing your utility costs and the environmental impact of your household.
 You’ll find out where your home’s problem areas are: where it’s losing heat or air conditioning, which appliances are running inefficiently or draining energy even when they’re not in use, and where you can save on lighting.
 And you can do it all for free!

 Energy Audit Kits

 Bluegrass Greensource has purchased energy audit kits and donated them to the Lexington Public Library, so that any library card holder can check one out at any branch location!
 We also have two kits available for check-out at the Bluegrass Greensource office.

 Each kit contains:

 - A laser thermometer to find hot and cold spots where the home is not airtight by identifying poorly-insulated areas in walls, floors, and ceilings.

 - A foot-candle light meter to find out where you can use less lighting by monitoring visible light levels in your home.